tu-delft-library/MSc-Planning-for-Personal-Data/book/strategies_to_minimise_risks_to_participants/strategies_to_minimise_risks_to_participants.md

 “Pen Drives not a secure storage solution” by TU Delft Library – Education Support is licensed under CC BY 4.0
 ```

 - Commercial third party cloud storage such as Dropbox and Google Drive: Cloud applications such as Google and Dropbox store data outside the EU.
-They are thus not approved by TU Delft, especially for storing on personal research data.
+They are thus not approved by TU Delft, especially for storing personal research data.

 - Portable drives such as hard drives and thumb drives: it’s too easy for these to get damaged, lost or fall into the wrong hands.